andfanilo/lyon2/docs/mlops.md

     mlflow.sklearn.log_model(lr, "model", registered_model_name="ElasticnetWineModel")
 ```

-You should be able to visualize you model on `http://localhost:5000`.
+You should be able to visualize you model on the dashboard <http://localhost:5000>.

 !!! danger "Challenge"
     - Use the previous challenge as template to create the above architecture, adding a MLFlow service in `docker-compose`.
 You now have a `client` Streamlit, `FastAPI` server and `MLFlow` backend.